janaalbader28/AutismLens/README.md

 ## Image Storage

-**‼Note**: Image storage for patient images and XAI images is handled by **Cloudinary** instead of Firebase Storage.
+⚠️**Note**: Image storage for patient images and XAI images is handled by **Cloudinary** instead of Firebase Storage.
 The image URLs stored in Firestore are hosted on **Cloudinary**, which provides a cloud-based image management solution.